EqualityAI/Checklist/Responsible AI and Application of Checklist and Scanner.md

 ## Bias detection <a name="bias-detection"></a>

 ### Methodology <a name="methodology"></a>
+As shown in Figure 1, first we identified a framework in which to view bias and then use the existing canon of literature to determine the statistical best practices for identifying the bias and guidance for corrections.

 Figure 1: Methodology for Data bias scanner
 <img src="https://github.com/EqualityAI/Checklist/blob/main/img/bias_methodology.png" align="left" alt="" width="1000" />